By: Geoffrey Chen.

 What is bioinformatics?
 To put it simply, it uses computer technology to store, manage, analyze, and interpret the data in the life science sector.
 As we know, DNA has four nucleotide bases: A, T, G and C while the human genome has approximately 3 billion base pairs.
 The typical data size of individual human genome can grow from gigabyte level to terabyte level.
 With the advancement of genomics, bioinformatics will give hope for humans to completely unlock the secret of life and generate next-generation biomedical products.

 In the employment perspective, bioinformatics creates values by reducing the workloads of researchers and providing new perspectives to data mining.
+In the practical setting, it can be used effectively with healthcare analytics to ensure more effective treatment of patients and better patient outcomes.
+So much data is used in the medical industry that technological improvements in data analysis is incredibly useful.
 The development of bioinformatics creates new business, such as Nextbio.
 However, in the big picture of Research and Development, the rapid growth of bioinformatics may have killed and will kill more research jobs than it will create.
 Because computers eventually would take more shares of roles in the whole value added process.
 The upside is that it is killing boring and tedious jobs.
 Nevertheless, the crucial reality is that new employees must deal with hard-core puzzles and those who can keep the pace with rapidly evolving technology will be in demand.

 The current bioinformatics giants mainly focus on creating direct values for the researchers by developing software with which scientists can have a seamless and convenient experience to conduct their R&D work.
 Ultimately, there is no denying that developing software can be a complex process.
 It is for these reasons that a significant amount of time must be dedicated to determining how the resulting software is sold to different users.
 One of the most common business models for selling software involves the use of a managed subscription.
 Essentially, software users set up a recurring payment in exchange for continued use of the software in question.
 Recurring payment business models have a wide range of advantages, but most importantly, they lead to high customer retention rates.